Fortress Biotech Reports Record 2022 Financial Results and Recent Corporate Highlights

 Marketed Dermatology Products and Product Candidates

-Journey Medical Corporation (Nasdaq: DERM) (“Journey Medical”), our partner company, currently markets eight prescription dermatology products.
+Journey Medical Corporation DERM ("Journey Medical"), our partner company, currently markets eight prescription dermatology products.

 Journey Medical's total net revenues were $73.7 million for the full-year 2022, which includes $71.0 million from their commercial portfolio, compared to full-year 2021 total net revenues of $63.1 million, representing growth of 17%.